Mark Achbar: Biography

-In 1997, Achbar initiated a project titled The Corporation with author and University of British Columbia law professor Joel Bakan.
-Bakan wrote the film and book, while Achbar co-directed, produced and executive-produced the film, with Jennifer Abbott joining the team as co-director and editor in 2000.
-The film was released theatrically in 2004 and stands as the all-time, top-grossing feature documentary ever made in Canada.
-Encore+, a Youtube portal for "classic" Canadian films and TV shows, shows over 8,263,108 views of the film (Sept 15, 2022), which it posted in 2017, its top-ranked title out of 2,500+ titles.
-Manufacturing Consent is in second place with 7,380,819 views as of Sept 15, 2022—an indication of the importance of the issues the film explores.
+In 1997, Achbar initiated a documentary film project titled The Corporation with author and University of British Columbia law professor Joel Bakan.
+Bakan wrote the film and book, while Achbar co-directed, produced, and executive-produced the film, with Jennifer Abbott joining the team as co-director and editor in 2000.
+The Corporation was released theatrically in 2004 and stands as the all-time top-grossing feature documentary made in Canada.
+During its 5-year existence, Encore+, a YouTube portal for "classic" Canadian films and TV shows (2017–2022), accumulated over 8,263,108 views of the film, its top-ranked title out of 2,500+ titles.
+Manufacturing Consent was 2nd ranked, with over 7,380,819 views, an indication of the enduring relevance of the issues the film explores.

-Telefilm, a Canadian film and television financing agency, had a generous reward program for producers of successful theatrical films.
-Until 2004, those films were only dramas.
+Telefilm, a Canadian film and television financing agency, had a generous incentive program for producers of successful theatrical films.
+Until 2004, those films were exclusively dramas.
 The Corporation changed that.
-For the first time, a documentary’s box office gross qualified it for a “performance envelope” – a kind of exclusive reserve fund for the top 15% of producers whose films gross over $1m.
-A total of $2.38m was awarded to Achbar's company, Invisible Hand Productions Inc, which he put into ten Canadian feature documentaries, five in development and five in production, which helped lock in $270,000 of development financing and a further $5.85m of production financing for those productions.
-The completed, theatrically-released productions which benefited from this funding are Velcrow Ripper's Fierce Light, When Spirit Meets Action; Denis Delestrac's Pax Americana and the Weaponization of Space, Kevin McMahon's Waterlife, Frederick Gertten's Bananas: Poison in a Banana Republic; Mathieu Roy's and Harold Crooks' Surviving Progress; and Oliver Hockenhull's Neurons to Nirvana: Understanding Psychedelic Medicine.
+For the first time, a documentary's box office gross qualified it for a "performance envelope" – a reserve fund for the top Canadian producers whose films gross over $1m.
+A total of $2.38m was awarded to Achbar's company, Invisible Hand Productions Inc—diminished from the $4.5m the program would have awarded a dramatic production—which he, in collaboration with co-EP Betsy Carson, invested into ten Canadian feature documentaries: five in development and five in production; $270,000 of development financing and a further $5.85m of production financing was locked in for those productions.

-As an EP, Achbar is advising, and helping, in a small way, to finance four feature documentaries:

-Asher Penn is making a film about Gabor Mate, renowned trauma doctor and therapist.

-Holly McGowan is making Calling All People a film (5 years in progress) about TemPeSt Grace Gale, a 25 year old singer, activist, poet, artist, marionette maker, who was murdered on Hornby Island.

-Jen Muranetz is making Standing With The Ancients, a film about the standoff happening now between environmental activist protesters and police at Fairy Creek.

-And Bart Simpson’s (yes that's his real name, and he had it first) film on Mad Magazine founding editor Harvey Kurtzman.
+The completed, theatrically released productions which benefited from this funding are: Velcrow Ripper's Fierce Light, When Spirit Meets Action]; Denis Delestrac's Pax Americana and the Weaponization of Space, Kevin McMahon's Waterlife, Frederick Gertten's Bananas: Poison in a Banana Republic; Mathieu Roy's and Harold Crooks' Surviving Progress; and Oliver Hockenhull's Neurons to Nirvana: Understanding Psychedelic Medicine.